lightbend/config/HOCON.md

 the variable is defined as "PATH" rather than some other name such as "Path" or "path".
-However, Windows does not allow us to change the case of an existing env var; we can't simply redefine the var with an upper case name.
+However, Windows does not allow us to change the case of an existing env var; we can't simply redefine the var with an uppercase name.
 The only way to ensure that your environment variables have the desired case is to first undefine all the env vars that you will depend on then redefine them with the required case.